kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   // Just before Step advances, this result is updated based on all occurrences at that step.
   ScenarioResult ScenarioResult
 }

+type SchedulerStatus string
+const (
+  // SchedulerWillRun indicates the scheduler is expected to start to schedule.
+  // In other words, the scheduler is currently stopped,
+  // and will start to schedule Pods when the state is SchedulerWillRun.
+  SchedulerWillRun  SchedulerStatus = "WillRun"
+  // SchedulerRunning indicates the scheduler is scheduling Pods.
+  SchedulerRunning  SchedulerStatus = "Running"
+  // SchedulerWillStop indicates the scheduler is expected to stop scheduling.
+  // In other words, the scheduler is currently scheduling Pods,
+  // and will stop scheduling when the state is SchedulerWillStop.
+  SchedulerWillStop SchedulerStatus = "WillStop"
+  // SchedulerStoped indicates the scheduler stops scheduling Pods.
+  SchedulerStoped   SchedulerStatus = "Stoped"
+  // SchedulerUnknown indicates the scheduler's status is unknown.
+  SchedulerUnknown  ScenarioPhase   = "Unknown"
+)

 ​​type ScenarioPhase string